PhilGanney/btnCode/README.md

 Pick a coding language from the choices available and the language options will be replaced with buttons ("btns"), that either insert text into the coding area or they might toggle showing a selection of btns.
 Use the "Change Lang" btn to see the list of languages ("Langs") again.

+### ..do I run my code?
+How does btnCode dev Phil use btnCode?
+Currently, you have to copy code elsewhere to run it.
+When coding on my laptop, I have btnCode open in a tab in a browser on my extra monitor, while notepad++ is open on the laptop screen.
+I will draft stubs of code out in btnCode, and then copy to notepad++ or, if I'm editing existing code, I just use btnCode as a quick reference - but btnCode is really good for that purpose too.
+Of course you can use whatever editor or IDE you wish to use.

+If I fancy coding on my phone, it's generally just for a few minutes, to think through an idea that has popped in my head.
+In those instances just seeing the code I had in mind is enough to confirm or throw out the idea I was thinking of.
+I typically wait til I'm at my laptop to code the idea up properly.
+So far the best experience on mobile I have found, for coding HTML, JS and CSS; beyond just checking an idea; is to draft it out on btnCode.com then paste into playcode.io and just use btnCode for a reference from then on.

 ### ..do I exit btnCode?
 Close the tab.